Configuration

 After applying the configuration, we can see that all replicas are no longer sync standby, but just normal replicas.

-After that, when we can check pg_stat_replication.sync_state, it becomes quorum instead of sync or async.
+After that, when we can check pg_stat_replication.sync_state

 Standby Cluster